 The easiest way to make this pie is with a 9” pre-made chocolate crumb crust.
-However, I find those pre-made crusts aren’t really deep enough to hold the entire recipe.
+However, I find those pre-made crusts aren’t deep enough to hold the entire recipe.
 Not to mention, the tin foil pan does not make for an appetizing picture.

 For today’s pie, I made the pie crust on the side of the box of Nabisco Famous Chocolate Wafers.

-This is an old-school minty chocolate delicious dessert that will have your guests clamoring for more and may even became a tradition as it did in our family.
+This pie is an old-school minty chocolate delicious dessert that will have your guests clamoring for more and may even become a tradition as it did in our family.
 For your over-21 guests, if you would like to make an actual Grasshopper Cocktail that is really easy, too.
 Shake equal parts green crème de menthe, crème de cocoa and cream over ice in a martini shaker and strain into a cocktail glass.
 Garnish with something chocolate…maybe a dusting of chocolate or a sprinkling of chocolate shavings.
 I used mini-York Peppermint Patties.